Welcome to Mitteilerei!

 - blog posts

-- social media content (Facebook, LinkedIn, Twitter, etc.)
+- social media content (Facebook, Xing, LinkedIn, Twitter, etc.)

-For more entertainment-oriented communications with customers, partners, and corporate staff, I offer – at times in cooperation with freelance artist Wolfgang Traub and animation studio Animatz – the creation of customized and, if so desired, CI-compliant communitainment content such as:
+For more entertainment-oriented communications with customers, partners, and corporate staff, I offer – at times in cooperation with freelance artist Wolfgang Traub and animated film studio Animatz – the creation of customized and, if so desired, CI-compliant communitainment content such as: